Younes-ch/GDSC-Discord-Bot/README.md

-A general purpose discord bot that serves some basic functionalities.
+A general purpose discord bot that serves some functionalities.